sakshamjn/Disease-prediction/README.md

 For Data Pre-processing:
 > Run dataset_making.ipynb

 > Run Disease_prediction.ipynb

 ---

 ### Table of Contents
-You're sections headers will be used to reference location of destination.

 - [Description](#description)
 - [How To Use](#how-to-use)